carrasquel/tulipan-documentation/docs/routing.md

 | todos | 200 todos | https://jsonplaceholder.typicode.com/todos |
 | users | 10 users | https://jsonplaceholder.typicode.com/users |

-Since this resources have relations, we can create a simple interface to navigate through these relations, like posts and comments related to posts, or posts related to users.
+Since these resources have relations, we can create a simple interface to navigate through these relations, like posts and comments related to posts, or posts related to users.

 <div class="tabset">
   <!-- Tab 1 -->